 A few weeks ago, we wrote a blog highlighting the Municipal Securities Rulemaking Board’s (“MSRB”) proposal for professional qualification standards for municipal advisors Well, the qualification standards are no longer a proposal.
-Today, the Securities & Exchange Commission (“SEC”) approved the requirement for professional qualification standards for municipal advisors, which will become effective April 27, 2015.
+Today, the Securities & Exchange Commission (“SEC”) approved the requirement for professional qualification standards for municipal advisors, which will become effective on April 27, 2015.
 The approval amends the following MSRB rules:

 - Rule G-1 – Separately Identifiable Department or Division of a Bank